Apply for protection against infringements of intellectual property rights on imports into and exports out of the UK.

 If your rights are already protected by an application made through another EU member state, they will not be protected in the UK.
 You will need to make a new application to protect your rights in the UK.

-The following rights will not exist in the UK after 31 December 2020:
+The following rights do not exist in the UK: